Fast-track Approvals Act 2024

 67: Panel may request further information or report, or

-"The panel can ask for more details or reports to help them decide"
+"The panel can ask for more information to help make a decision on a big application."

 Panel consideration of substantive application: Suspension of processing substantive application